All the biggest talking points from the 2020 Golden Globes

 — Phoebe Waller-Bridge Source (@phoebewallerbr1) January 6, 2020

 At the end of 2019, Barack Obama shared his favourite books, films, songs, and TV shows of the year.
-On the latter list was an inclusion that probably made for slightly awkward (but very funny) reading for Fleabag creator and star Phoebe Waller-Bridge – in the pilot episode of season one, PWB’s character is seen getting herself off to the former US President.
+On the final list was an inclusion that probably made for slightly awkward (but very funny) reading for Fleabag creator and star Phoebe Waller-Bridge – in the pilot episode of season one, Phoebe Waller Bridge’s character is seen getting herself off to the former US President.
 “I’d like to thank Obama for putting us on his list,” she said as she collected the trophy, adding with a cheeky grin: “As some of you may know, he’s always been on mine.”